 Investment in infrastructure.
-We have made and will continue to make substantial investments in new equipment to support growth at our data centers and provide enhanced levels of service to our customers.
-During the fourth quarter of 2012, we expect to complete our transition from a managed service hosting model to a co-location model and invest in enhancements to our cloud architecture in our co-location data centers.
-Through the end of 2012, we will continue to incur double rent, accelerated depreciation for certain assets and additional co-location infrastructure investments.
-Beginning in the first quarter of 2013, we expect to no longer incur costs related to the managed service data centers that we are exiting.
-During 2013, we will continue to invest in enhancements to our cloud architecture, which are designed to provide our customers with enhanced scalability, data reliability and availability, including the purchase of additional networking infrastructure.
+We have made and will continue to make investments in new equipment to support growth and enhancements at our data centers and expand our office facilities around the world.
+We will continue to invest in enhancements to our cloud architecture, which are designed to provide our customers with enhanced scalability, data reliability and availability, including the purchase of additional cloud-based infrastructure hardware.
 We are also evaluating the expansion of our data center locations to address additional geographic markets, which will result in additional investments to our infrastructure if pursued.
 In addition, we will continue to enter into new office facility leases in the future to accommodate our projected headcount growth at various locations around the world.
 These new leases may require investments in leasehold improvements, as well as furniture and equipment to support our employees.
-If we add to our headcount at a faster rate than anticipated, we may incur substantial costs in terminating leases to enter into new leases for larger space.
+If we add to our headcount at a faster rate than anticipated, we may incur substantial costs in terminating existing leases to enter into new leases for larger space.